Promoting trust in cybersecurity through ethics and law

 Cybersecurity is characterised by rapid technological developments.
 The constant appearance of new security holes calls for technical protection measures.
 Many users feel overwhelmed by the speed of this development; a situation that prevents them from making informed decisions regarding their usage behaviour.
 The constitutional state too is challenged by this technological change, as democratically-based legislative procedures are not always able to keep up with the speed of technological development.
 This leads to gaps in governance and legislation, which make it more difficult to achieve effective and democratically supported cybersecurity.

-The project has three main objectives: firstly, to identify the regulatory needs in the field of cybersecurity, resulting from the mismatch between technological and legislative speed.
-Secondly, to obtain data through surveys of critical infrastructure operators and experts, in order to support the national cybersecurity strategy.
-Thirdly, to establish a governance framework on ethical and legal aspects of cybersecurity for the various stakeholders in Switzerland.
+The project pursued three goals: First, to identify the regulatory needs in the field of cybersecurity, resulting from the mismatch between technological and legislative speed.
+Second, to obtain data through surveys of critical infrastructure operators and cybersecurity professionals to support the national cybersecurity strategy.
+Third, to create a governance framework based on the results of the first two goals, consisting of recommendations for legislators and ethical guidelines for professionals.

 Creating an ethical and legal governance framework for trustworthy cybersecurity in Switzerland